peteroupc/peteroupc.github.io/randomfunc.md

 **In general, this document does not cover:**
 - How to choose an underlying RNG for a particular application, including in terms of security, performance, and quality.
 I have written more on RNG recommendations in [another document](https://peteroupc.github.io/random.html).
 - Techniques that are specific to an application programming interface.
 - Techniques that are specific to certain kinds of RNGs.
-- Generating sequences of unique integers using specific kinds of deterministic RNGs.
+This includes generating sequences of unique integers using specific kinds of deterministic RNGs.
 - Seemingly random numbers that are specifically generated using [hash functions](https://peteroupc.github.io/random.html#Hash_Functions), including pseudorandom functions (as opposed to RNGs).
 But if such a number is used to initialize a deterministic RNG (that is, to serve as its "seed"), then that RNG is generally within the scope of this document.

 <a id=Contents></a>